icecube/tnf_paper/README.md

-# Paper Repository: Neural posterior estimation of the neutrino direction in IceCube
-using transformer-encoded normalizing flows on the sphere
+# Paper: Neural posterior estimation of the neutrino direction in IceCube using transformer-encoded normalizing flows on the sphere

-This is the offical repository of [Neural posterior estimation of the neutrino direction in IceCube using transformer-encoded normalizing flows on the sphere (arXiv:2604.19846)](https://arxiv.org/pdf/2604.19846) and includes the training settings for the transformer encoder and the normalizing flow.
+This is the offical repository of [Neural posterior estimation of the neutrino direction in IceCube using transformer-encoded normalizing flows on the sphere (arXiv:2604.19846)](https://arxiv.org/abs/2604.19846) and includes the training settings for the transformer encoder and the normalizing flow.

 ## Transformer encoding settings

-The paper uses the transformer encoder implementation [here](https://github.com/icecube/learning_ground_base/encoders/mh_attention_encoder_new.py) from the repo [learning_ground_base](https://github.com/icecube/learning_ground_base).
+The paper uses the transformer encoder implementation [here](https://github.com/icecube/learning_ground_base/blob/main/learning_ground/encoders/mh_attention_encoder_new.py) from the repo [learning_ground_base](https://github.com/icecube/learning_ground_base).
+In particular make sure to use [V0.1](https://github.com/icecube/learning_ground_base/releases/tag/0.1) of the repository for reproducibility.

-The top configs from the paper are shown below, and can be directly used with the [model implementation](https://github.com/icecube/learning_ground_base/encoders/mh_attention_encoder_new.py).
+The top configs from the paper are shown below, and can be directly used with the [model implementation](https://github.com/icecube/learning_ground_base/blob/main/learning_ground/encoders/mh_attention_encoder_new.py).

 <details>
 <summary>Top shower configuration (shower model ID 1)</summary>